bitwarden/sm-kubernetes/README.md

 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/),
 which provide a reconcile function responsible for synchronizing resources until the desired state is reached on the cluster.
 The controller ([internal/controller/bitwardensecret_controller.go](internal/controller/bitwardensecret_controller.go)) is where the main synchronization/reconciliation takes place.
 The types file ([api/v1/bitwardensecret_types.go](api/v1/bitwardensecret_types.go)) specifies the structure of the Custom Resource Definition used throughout the controller, as well as the manifest structure.

-The [config](config/) directory contains the generated manifest definitions for deployment and testing of the operator into kubernetes.
+The [config](config/) directory contains the generated manifest definitions for deployment and testing of the operator into Kubernetes.

 ## Modifying the API definitions

-If you are editing the API definitions via [api/v1/bitwardensecret_types.go](api/v1/bitwardensecret_types.go), re-generate the manifests such as the custom resource definition using:
+If you are editing the API definitions via [api/v1/bitwardensecret_types.go](api/v1/bitwardensecret_types.go), re-generate the manifests such as the Custom Resource Definition using:

 ```sh
 make manifests